Icon Vehicle Dynamics – Stage 2 Suspension Lift Kit – 5th Gen Toyota 4Runner

-Icon Vehicle Dynamics is known to have slightly more affordable pricing and stellar customer service; however, that is to be debated as we have not run into an issue.
-Not that KING does not, their kits are just a bit more pricey and “how much” do you really want to spend on a suspension for your 5th Gen 4Runner.
-How much are you going to hammer and flex your suspension?
+IVD is known to have slightly more affordable pricing and good customer service; however, that is to be debated as we have not run into an issue.

-UPDATE (ICON CUSTOMER SERVICE): They sent us the wrong part, for our stage 2 suspension.
+UPDATE (CUSTOMER SERVICE): They sent us the wrong part, for our stage 2.
 Bummer but it happens.
 We called 5+ times on Monday, no answer.
 Sent 3 emails, left two voicemails.
 Finally, we got a one-sentence email back on Tuesday.

 “Sorry for the mix up sir.
 If you provide mw with your shipping address I’ll rush you out a replacement spacer.”

 The Benefit of a Complete “Tuned” Suspension

-The benefit to Icon Vehicle Dynamics Suspension Systems for the 5th Gen 4Runner is that it comes as a complete kit and is tuned for our exact suspension.
-Even though this kit is supposed to be tuned for our 5th Gen 4Runner, it doesn’t feel like that after the install.
-After you install your Icon Stage 2, your front right driver will sit about 3/4 of an inch lower than the right.
+The benefit to IVD is that it comes as a complete kit and is tuned for our exact suspension.
+Even though this kit is supposed to be tuned, it doesn’t feel like that after the install.
+After you install your Icon Stage 2, your front passenger will sit about 3/4 of an inch lower than the driver.

-And, Icon does not provide a spanner wrench to adjust your suspension after you install.
+And, IVD does not provide a spanner wrench to adjust your suspension after you install.
 Nor do they tell you this.
 You will either need to buy a spanner wrench or take it to an off-road shop and have them tune your suspension for you.